The64thGamer/cheeseepedia/content/wiki/Guest Star  Helen Henny (Cyberamic).md

 TODO: History

 ## Movements ##
-The bot features 8 movements in total, being the same amount of movements as the  figure.
+The bot features 8 movements in total, being the same amount of movements as the Chuck E Cheese (Cyberamic) (Chuck E. Cheese Cyberamic) figure.
 {| class='wikitable'
 |+
 !Movement